New Smyrna Beach, Florida homes for sale

 Shopping and Dining

 While New Smyrna Beach has major shopping centers for everyday needs, residents love its unique “Old Florida” commercial districts on the beach and downtown.
-Flagler Avenue’s boardwalk has an eclectic array of beach attire and surf gear shops, including Island Collection, Nejma’s Boutique, Nichol’s Surf Shop, and Quite Flight Surf Shop.
+Flagler Avenue’s boardwalk has an eclectic array of beach attire and surf gear shops, including Island Collection, Nejma’s Boutique, Nichol’s Surf Shop, and Quiet Flight Surf Shop.
 There are several bars and restaurants with great food and even better views, including Riverview Charlie’s, The Breakers, and Ocean’s Seafood Beachside.
 Downtown New Smyrna Beach has a variety of clothing stores, art galleries, nurseries, and specialty shops as well as restaurants that showcase Florida’s fresh seafood.
 Riverview Charlie and Dolphin View Restaurant are two local riverfront favorites.

 Parks and Recreation